Kerem00/item-list-app/README.md

 * Import and Export will be functional.
 * Setup will be created.
 * Theme feature will be functional.
 (It is using the default Qt theme by default.)
+* Code will be refactored to use inheritance.
 * More commenting to source code will be done.